kyleburnsdev/app-insights-demo/README.md

 - For local development, you can build and run each service using Docker Compose or individual Docker commands.
 - Health endpoints and readiness probes are implemented for all services.
 - Managed identities are used for secure access to SQL and Blob Storage—no secrets in code.

+### Security Implementation

+- **System-Assigned Managed Identities**: Each container app uses a system-assigned managed identity to authenticate with Azure Container Registry, Azure SQL, and Azure Blob Storage.
+- **Azure AD-Only Authentication**: SQL Server is configured to use Azure AD authentication only (no SQL authentication) for enhanced security.
+- **Role-Based Access Control**: Proper RBAC is implemented for all resources:
+  - Container apps are granted AcrPull role to pull images from Azure Container Registry
+  - Container apps are granted appropriate roles on SQL Database and Blob Storage
+  - GitHub Actions service principal is granted SQL Server Contributor and AcrPull roles at appropriate scopes
+- **No Credentials in Container Images**: All authentication is done via managed identities, eliminating the need for storing credentials.

+### Health Check Implementation

+- **Loan Processing Service**: Uses ASP.NET Core's built-in health checks at the `/health` endpoint on port 8080.
+The health check is mapped in Program.cs with `app.MapHealthChecks("/health")`.
+- **Customer Service**: Uses Spring Boot Actuator for health checks at `/actuator/health/liveness` and `/actuator/health/readiness` on port 8080.
+- Each service's Dockerfile includes a `HEALTHCHECK` command to verify container health at runtime.
+- Container Apps are configured with both liveness and readiness probes to ensure proper startup and operation.

 ---